chatsagnik/Signed/README.md

 # Signed
-Real Time Translation of Sign Language to English
+Real Time Translation of Sign Language to English.

 ## Setting Up the environment.
 * Set up an anaconda environment as `Python 3.5.6`, and activate this environment.